 A.M.
 Best's financial strength rating is an independent opinion of an insurer's overall financial strength and ability to meet its ongoing insurance policy and contract obligations.
 It is based on a comprehensive quantitative and qualitative evaluation of the company's balance sheet strength, operating performance and business profile.
 In its November 2017 press release, A.M.
 Best reaffirmed the A+ (Superior) financial strength rating for Banner Life Insurance Company and William Penn Life Insurance Company of New York.
 A.M.
 Best noted our “strong competitive position in the US term marketplace” and “solid operating performance” on both “a US GAAP and International Financial Reporting Standard basis.”

 Standard & Poor's has been rating the overall financial strength of insurance companies since 1971; it's one of the largest global rating organizations in the world.
 The Standard & Poor's review dated July 2017 reaffirmed the AA- (Very Strong) rating we share with our parent company, assessing our operations as "core" to Legal & General Group.

-In July 2016, Fitch Ratings reaffirmed ratings of 'AA-' with stable outlooks for Banner and William Penn (together, Legal & General America) due to its core status with the L&G Group.
+In June 2017, Fitch Ratings reaffirmed the Insurer Financial Strength (IFS) ratings for Banner and William Penn, with ratings of AA- (Very Strong).
 The ratings reflect L&G's "strong capitalisation, operational scale and market position as one of the leading UK life insurers."